Petr Fiala: Premiership

 Throughout his term as Prime Minister, Fiala has been working for eight hours a week at Masaryk University.
 Former Prime Minister Jan Fischer and others questioned Fiala's arrangement, with Fischer saying: "I cannot imagine that someone, in addition to his work as Prime Minister, regularly, not just on special occasions, lectures at a university.
 Learning requires preparation and concentration".

 The austerity policies of Fiala's government led to rising inflation, stagnant wages, and fueled the housing crisis, contributing to public discontent.

 Fiala led SPOLU into the 2025 parliamentary election, in which the coalition finished second with 23% of the vote.
 On 7 October 2025, Fiala announced that he would not seek reelection as leader of ODS.

+Post-premiership

+In December 2025, Fiala announced that he was considering running for president following recommendations from fellow party members.
+Journalist Martin Zveřina argued that Fiala could not win in a presidential election because voters would still remember his government's mistakes and broken promises.
+Commentators Anna Shavit, Luděk Staněk, and Jan Kalvoda described Fiala's intention as a "really stupid idea", and suggested that Fiala had too much free time.
+Fiala subsequently announced, in January 2026, that he did not intend to run, saying that Petr Pavel performed the function well.

+There was also speculation, based on anonymous tips from an ODS Senator, that Fiala intended to run in the 2026 Czech Senate elections, where, if elected, he would replace Miloš Vystrčil as the president of the Senate.
+It was speculated that he would run either in District 60 - Brno-City or in District 27 - Prague 1, where he would replace Miroslava Němcová, who had already announced that she would not be standing for re-election.
+In February 2026, Fiala announced that he would not be running in the senate elections, and would instead establish a new think-tank called Political Platform (Politické fórum).